knands42/Product-Validator-TDB/README.md

 # Product-Validator-TDB
-Product validator with Test Data Build &amp; Mother Object
+The goal of this project is to make a validator for a product model with Test Data Builder &amp; Mother Object Project made by following JsExpert bootcamp provided by [Erick Wendel](https://github.com/erickwendel)